The Czech Republic at a Glance

 - A photograph

-- Document detailing why you are moving to the Czech Republic (e.g. work permit or work contract)
+- Document detailing the purpose of your stay in the Czech Republic (e.g. work permit or work contract)

-- Proof of sufficient financial means to sustain yourself after your move to the Czech Republic (e.g. bank statement or work contract)
+- Proof of sufficient financial means to sustain yourself during your stay in the Czech Republic (e.g. bank statement or work contract)

-Moving to the Czech Republic: Long-term Visa for Employment Purposes
+Long-term Visa for Employment Purposes in the Czech Republic

-If you plan on moving to the Czech Republic for a period exceeding 90 days, you need a long-term visa (type D).
+If you plan on staying in the Czech Republic for a period exceeding 90 days, you need a long-term visa (type D).
 In addition to the requirements for a Schengen visa, you must supply the following with your application:

 - A second photograph

-- A document confirming the availability of accommodation from the date of your move to the Czech Republic until you leave
+- A document confirming the availability of accommodation for the duration of your stay

-- Proof of medical insurance covering you for up to €60,000 from the day of moving to the Czech Republic until you commence employment in the Czech Republic
+- Proof of medical insurance covering you for up to €60,000 from the day you enter the Czech Republic until you commence employment there

 - Proof of payment of your visa application fee